 Diane Scott, of Bemidji, is a RN staff nurse at Sanford Bemidji Medical Center’s medical/surgical/ortho unit and an Associate Degree Mobility Program instructor in clinical and on-line courses for Northland Community and Technical College.
 She received her Bachelor of Science in Nursing degree from Bemidji State University and a Master of Science at the University of North Dakota.
 Ms. Scott was appointed to the Board of Nursing in 2011 as a registered nurse member with experience in associate degree nursing education, and her term expires in 2015.

-Sue Sendelbach, of St. Paul, is the Director of Nursing Research at Abbott Northwestern Hospital in Minneapolis and has served as adjunct faculty at Bethel University in Roseville, St. Catherine's University and the University of Minnesota.
-Dr. Sendelbach’s educational background includes a Master of Science in Nursing and a PhD from the University of Minnesota School of Nursing.
-She is a Fellow of the American Heart Association (FAHA) and a past president for the National Association of Clinical Nurse Specialists.
+Sue Sendelbach, of St. Paul, is the Director of Nursing Research at Abbott Northwestern Hospital in Minneapolis and has served as adjunct faculty at Bethel University in Roseville, St. Catherine’s University, and the University of Minnesota.
+Dr. Sendelbach’s educational background includes a Master of Science in Nursing and PhD from the University of Minnesota School of Nursing.
+She is a Fellow of the American Heart Association (FAHA), a Fellow of the American Academy of Nursing (FAAN) and a past president for the National Association of Clinical Nurse Specialists.
 Dr. Sendelbach is certified as an Adult Critical Care Clinical Nurse Specialist (CCNS).
-Governor Dayton appointed her in 2012 as a Registered Nurse member with experience as an advanced practice registered nurse, and her term will expire in 2016.
+Governor Dayton appointed her in 2012 as a registered nurse member with experience as an advanced practice registered nurse, and her term will expire in 2016.

 Steven Strand, of Duluth, is a registered nurse in the Medical Intensive Care Unit at Essentia Health-St. Mary’s Medical Center.
 He earned his Bachelor of Arts at the College of St. Scholastica School of Nursing in Duluth.
 Mr. Strand was appointed in 2012 and his term will expire in 2016.